GovTechSG/purple-a11y/INSTALLATION.md

 #### Download Portable Copy
  * Download and extract [purple-hats-portable-mac.zip](https://github.com/GovTechSG/purple-hats/releases/latest/download/purple-hats-portable-mac.zip) version.
  * Tip: To extract files in Mac, double-click on `purple-hats-portable-mac.zip` file, usually located at your Downloads folder.
 A new folder with the name `purple-hats-mac` will appear in Finder.

 #### Run Purple hats
  * Navigate to the folder `purple-hats-mac`, usually located at your Downloads folder.
  * Right-click `hats_shell.command`.
 Then click `Open` in the context menu.
   <img width="480" alt="Screenshot of right-click hats_shell.command and Open" src="https://user-images.githubusercontent.com/2021525/225501586-2df8ba37-f58a-4d1f-b28c-e06865fec2b0.png">

  * A prompt as follows will appear like below.
 Click `Open`.
  <img width="240" alt="MacOS prompt for unidentified developer" src="https://user-images.githubusercontent.com/2021525/208457749-3a0a573d-5a6d-4905-b11e-c957d2073979.png">

- * A Terminal window should open with contents as illustrated below. `hats_shell` will autmatically prepare your system to run Purple hats.
+ * A Terminal window should open with contents as illustrated below. `hats_shell` will automatically prepare your system to run Purple hats.
 ```
 Last login: Thu Mar 16 10:48:05 on ttys002
 /Users/username/Downloads/purple-hats-portable-mac/hats_shell.command ; exit;